 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.
 Symptoms may include fast or irregular heartbeat; severe drowsiness or dizziness; unusual muscle movements.Proper storage of risperidone tablets:

 Store risperidone tablets between 59 and 77 degrees F (15 and 25 degrees C).
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
 Keep risperidone tablets out of the reach of children and away from pets.

 - If you have any questions about risperidone tablets, please talk with your doctor, pharmacist, or other health care provider.

-- Risperidone tablets is to be used only by the patient for whom it is prescribed.
+- Risperidone tablets are to be used only by the patient for whom it is prescribed.
 Do not share it with other people.

 - If your symptoms do not improve or if they become worse, check with your doctor.